-- Suzhou is a major economic center as well as a focal point of commerce and trade.
-It is also the 2nd largest city in the province following the capital city of Nanjing.
-Suzhou is situated on the lower reaches of Yangtze River and Lake Tai's shores and belongs to Yangtze River Delta region.
-Administratively, Suzhou is prefecture-level city.
+- Suzhou is a major economic center of commerce and trade.
+It is also province's 2nd largest city - after its capital Nanjing.
+Suzhou is on Lower Yangtze River and Lake Tai's shores (Yangtze River Delta region).

-- Due to major economic reforms which started in 1978, Suzhou became one of the world's fastest growing major cities, with GDP growth rates of around 14% during the past 35 years.
-With high per capita incomes, its Human Development Index ratings is comparable to that of a moderately developed country, making Suzhou one of the most highly developed cities in China.
+- Due to major economic reforms started in 1978, Suzhou became one of world's fastest growing cities, with annual GDP growth rates around 14%.
+With high per capita incomes, its Human Development Index is comparable to that of a moderately developed country.

-- Suzhou's meticulously designed gardens, stone bridges, canals and pagodas have contributed to city's status as one of China's top tourist attractions.
-The Classical Gardens of Suzhou are added to UNESCO's list of World Heritage Sites for 1997 and 2000.
-The city of Suzhou is often dubbed "Venice of China" or "Venice of the East".
+- City's meticulously designed gardens, stone bridges, canals and pagodas make it one of China's top tourist destinations.
+Suzhou is often dubbed "Venice of China" ("Venice of the East").

 The Suzhou cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Suzhou, Yangtze River, China.